 Come to the table with an attorney before engaging in negotiations

-For any premarital document or agreement to be considered valid, a judge must rule that both sides to the agreement were represented or had the opportunity to be represented by an attorney.
+A judge must rule that both sides were represented or had the opportunity to be represented by an attorney.
+This is needed to validate any premarital document or agreement.

-This shows the judge that both parties were advised of their rights and entered into the agreement fully knowing those rights and duties.
+This shows the judge that both parties were advised of their rights.
+It means they entered into the agreement fully knowing those rights and duties.
 Having learned about these agreements is the first part of the battle.
 Choosing someone to be by your side can provide peace of mind as well.

 Questions about cohabitation agreements and common law marriage?
 Contact the Law Office of Bryan Fagan, PLLC

-To learn more about cohabitation agreements and common law marriage, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
-One of our licensed family law attorneys is only a phone call away and can meet with you six days a week to discuss your situation.
+To learn more about cohabitation agreements and common law marriage, please contact the Law Office of Bryan Fagan, PLLC, today.
+One of our licensed family law attorneys is only a phone call away.
+We can meet with you six days a week to discuss your situation.
 We represent clients across southeast Texas and would be honored to discuss doing the same for you and your family.

 Ebook